SGDInstitute/apollo/content/collections/pages/mblgtacc/step-by-step-guide.md

                 content:
                   -
                     type: text
-                    text: "Review the conference schedule regularly for any updates that impact your travel\_" -
+                    text: 'Review the conference schedule regularly for any updates that impact your travel' -
-        type: paragraph
-        attrs:
-          textAlign: left
-          class: null
-      -
         type: heading
         attrs: